aws-samples/serverless-coffee-workshop/instructions/content/0-setup/5-deploy/_index.en.md

 ### Step-by-step instructions

-In this section, you will complete your first SAM deployment which will build much of the backend infrastructure which we will add to throughout the rest of the workshop.
+In this section, you will complete a SAM deployment which will build much of the backend infrastructure which we will add to throughout the rest of the workshop.

 1. Go back to your browser tab with Cloud9 running.
 If you need to re-launch Cloud9, from the AWS Management Console, select **Services** then select [**Cloud9**](https://console.aws.amazon.com/cloud9) under *Developer Tools*. **Make sure your region is correct.**